 Spiritual & Service

 All eligible students are prepared to receive the Sacraments.
 Penance and First Eucharist are received in 2nd grade.
-Confirmation preparation begins in 7th grade and the sacrament is conferred in 9th grade.
+Confirmation preparation begins in 7th grade and the Sacrament is conferred in 9th grade.
 The school and parish work together in preparing the students.

 Students attend mass every week together with the parish.
 Each class is given the opportunity to lector, cantor, and serve the Mass.
-The Living Stations of the Cross, the Living Rosary and May Procession are annual events planned and attended by the students.
+The Living Stations of the Cross, the Living Rosary, and May Procession are annual events planned and attended by the students.

-St. Theresa School has a long-standing tradition of service.
+St. Theresa Catholic School has a long-standing tradition of service.
 All grades closely support and participate in a variety of parish-sponsored outreach events.
-The school community holds many activities throughout the year to support international relief services, Missionary Childhood Association, and Catholic Relief Services, among others.
+The school community holds many activities throughout the year to support international relief services, the Missionary Childhood Association, and Catholic Relief Services, among others.
 All efforts are supported through donations of goods, time, and talent.

 Click on the links below to hear instrumental worship music: